Submitting Papers to the WJLS

-- Articles must be submitted as Microsoft Word documents (doc. and not docx.) or in Rich Text Format (.rtf).
+- Articles must be submitted as OpenOffice, Microsoft Word, or RTF files.

 - Articles should conform to the most current edition of the Canadian Guide to Uniform Legal Citation ("the McGill Guide").

-- The preferred length is approximately 6,500 words (inclusive of footnotes).
+- The preferred length is 5,000-12,000 words (inclusive of footnotes).
 Articles that exceed or fall short of this limitation—but are of exceptionally high quality and concise—may be considered by the Editors.

 - An abstract of no more than 200 words, clearly summarizing the arguments made in the article, should be included in the submission.
 Authors who submit articles without such an abstract will be asked to submit one at a later date.